Yellowstone Expeditions Recommended Equipment List

 - Insulated pad for sitting at lunch stops. (something like a thermarest or ensolite sleeping pad will do.
 Bring a size just big enough to sit on or share with your partner)

-- Skis and Ski poles (a mid weight touring ski is what we like.
-I ski on Madshus Glittertinds, many of our guides use the Madshus Pelestova.)
+- Skis and Ski poles (a mid weight touring ski is what we like.)

 - Ski boots (We recommend over the ankle.
 We rent Alpina model 1550s and 1600s)